This post contains affiliate links, you can catch our full disclaimer at the bottom of this post.

 (This information is based on what is known about crib-related injuries at the time of this publication and is not all-inclusive.)

-- In 2010 the Consumer Product Safety Commission (CPSC) banned the use of cribs with dropdown side rails.
-The video below (published in 2009), reported this concern.
-By 2010 there were approximately 32 infant deaths related to cribs with dropdown side rails which led to the banning of cribs with dropdown side rails.
+In 2010 the Consumer Product Safety Commission (CPSC) banned the use of cribs with dropdown side rails.
+The video below was published in 2009 and discusses this concern.
+By 2010, there were approximately 32 infant deaths attributed to cribs with dropdown side rails.
+This finding led to a ban on cribs with dropdown side rails.

 Stop Using Recalled Simplicity Drop-Side Cribs